WebOfTrust/ietf-keri/draft-ssmith-keri.md

 ### CESR

 A ***cryptographic primitive ***is a serialization of a value associated with a cryptographic operation including but not limited to a digest (hash), a salt, a seed, a private key, a public key, or a signature.
-All cryptographic primitives in KERI MUST be expressed using the CESR (Compact Event Streaming Representation) protocol {{CESR_ID}}.
+All cryptographic primitives in KERI MUST be expressed using the CESR (Compact Event Streaming Representation) protocol {{CESR-ID}}.
 CESR supports round trip lossless conversion between its text, binary, and raw domain representations and lossless composability between its text and binary domain representations.
 Composability is ensured between any concatenated group of text primitives and the binary equivalent of that group because all CESR primitives are aligned on 24-bit boundaries.
 Both the text and binary domain representations are serializations suitable for transmission over the wire.
 The text domain representation is also suitable to be embedded as a string value of a field or array element as part of a field map serialization such as JSON, CBOR, or MsgPack {{RFC8259}}{{JSOND}}{{RFC8949}}{{CBORC}}{{MGPK}}.
 The text domain uses the set of characters from the URL-safe variant of Base64 which in turn is a subset of the ASCII character set {{RFC4648}}{{RFC0020}}.
 For the sake of readability, all examples in this specification will be expressed in CESR's text-domain.

 ### Qualified Cryptographic Primitive

 When *qualified*, a cryptographic primitive includes a prepended derivation code (as a proem) that indicates the cryptographic algorithm or suite used for that derivation.
 This simplifies and compactifies the essential information needed to use that cryptographic primitive.
 All cryptographic primitives expressed in either text or binary CESR are *qualified* by definition.
-Qualification is an essential property of CESR {{CESR_ID}}.
+Qualification is an essential property of CESR {{CESR-ID}}.
 The CESR protocol supports several different types of encoding tables for different types of derivation codes.
 These tables include very compact codes.
 For example, a 256-bit (32-byte) digest using the BLAKE3 digest algorithm, i.e. Blake3-256, when expressed in text-domain CESR is 44 Base64 characters long and begins with the one character derivation code `E`, such as, `EL1L56LyoKrIofnn0oPChS4EyzMHEEk75INJohDS_Bug` {{BLAKE3}}{{BLAKE3Spec}}{{BLAKE3Hash}}.
 The equivalent *qualified* binary domain representation is 33 bytes long.
 Unless otherwise indicated, all cryptographic primitives in this specification will appear as *qualified* primitives using text-domain CESR.

 ## Identifier System Security Overlay